 The main difference between this rule in Revealbot vs the Facebook automated rule is the ability to have different time windows for each condition.
 So in this automated rule, we're looking at frequency in the last three days and impressions in the last seven days.

-Excluding people that have already interacted with your website or engaged with your content can be used as another way to avoid ad fatigue on Facebook.
+Excluding people that have already interacted with your website or engaged with your content can be used as another way to avoid Facebook ad fatigue.

 There are four ways to exclude such audiences: